Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 Additionally, I recommend using code instead of a point-and-click tool.
 Code demonstrates exactly what you have done and is easy to communicate to anyone with a knowledge of the language.
 It will make your life easier even if it makes it more difficult in the beginning.
 The best thing about R is that there has been a huge user base over the years and there are many resources that you can leverage to learn what it can do.
 Ultimately, the decision on what tool to use needs to be driven by what you want to get out it.
 Are you prototyping or do you need to operationalize your code?
 Are you dealing with huge datasets?
 Do you want something built for speed or comfort?
 I am not going to cover anything about the language in this book.
 There are just too many resources available that will do a better job than me.
 Here are my basic recommendations if you would like to use R:

 1. Get and IDE that you like.
 RStudio is currently the best choice for R for a number of reasons.
-2. Download R [@R-base].
-It works on all major platforms and use your favorite search engine to find some free classes on how to use it.
+2. Download R [@R-base].^[https://posit.co/download/rstudio-desktop/] It works on all major platforms and use your favorite search engine to find some free classes on how to use it.
 There are hundreds of how-tos available online.
 You can also purchase any number of books that will teach you how the language works.
 My favorite is "Advanced R" [@Wickham2014] and I highly recommend it as a must-have reference book.
 3. Practice it!
 It doesn't take long to get over-the-hump in terms of getting some functional fluency.
 I consider it similar to playing an instrument.
 "Flight of the bumblebee" ^[Flight of the Bumblebee by Rimsky-Korsakov, 1900.
 If you aren't familiar with this song, look it up] doesn't need to be the first song that you learn on piano.
 Start simple and build on your knowledge.
 You will eventually develop an intuitive understanding of what your tool can do.